nbrandolino/syscall-injector/README.md

 Written in C, inject is a command-line utility that attaches to a target process and injects a specific system call.
 This tool is designed for debugging, testing, or educational purposes to demonstrate the interaction between user-level programs and the kernel via system calls.

+## Features

+- Attach to a running process using its PID.
+- Inject a specified system call into the target process.

 Compile and Install
 -------------------
     $ cd ./syscall-injector